Fushë-Krujë

 Durrës County, Albania.
 At the 2015 local government reform it became a subdivision of the municipality Krujë.
-The population at the 2011 census was 18,477.
+The population as of the 2023 census is 17,877.

 The city has gained wider fame due to President George W. Bush's visit on Sunday, 10 June 2007.
 A statue was erected in his honor in 2011.
-Fushë-Krujë was also the site of one of Skanderbeg's famous battles.
-Shote Galica, Albania's Kosovar heroine, died there in 1927!

 Fushë-Krujë has been designated as the future site of a cement factory to be operated by Antea Cement Sh.A., a subsidiary of Titan Cement of Greece.
 The Fushe Kruja Cement Factory is already operating in the town.
 It is a subsidiary of the Seament Group who are a leader in Sea Bulk Shipping and also own the Elbasan Cement Factory in Elbasan.

+The etymology of Fushë-Krujë from the Albanian language translates into English as “Field of Kruja” a field of the city.

 Climate

 Fushë-Krujë has a mediterranean climate (Köppen climate classification: Csa).